bcrastnopol/mq-swap/README.md

 		}"</pre>
 	Then to run it, include <pre>swap.init();</pre> at the bottom of your page.

-	media queries must be listed in ascending order like you would order them in a css file. mq-swap uses matchMedia to process media queries, which means you can use any valid media query. matchMedia is included in most modern browsers but if you want to use this on browsers <= IE8, you can use Ben Schwartz's matchMedia polyfill fork which includes support for IE7 and IE8,
+	Media queries must be listed in ascending order like you would order them in a css file. mq-swap uses matchMedia to process media queries, which means you can use any valid media query. matchMedia is included in most modern browsers but if you want to use this on browsers <= IE8, you can use Ben Schwartz's matchMedia polyfill fork which includes support for IE7 and IE8,